 I have a fascination for the Cannubi site.
 Loved by wine critics such as James Suckling, Antonio Galloni, and publications like the Wine Enthusiast, the Wine Spectator and Wine Advocate, it seems others do as well.

 The Damilano 2008 Barolo Riserva Cannubi “1752,” so named to mark the first year the word “Cannubi” appeared on a bottle, is an offering by Damilano who owns or has access to more Cannubi grapes (10 hectares) than anyone.

-Jeremy asked me to join him and the Minetti’s at Hickory, and after work I drove up to the restaurant.
+The Minetti's asked me to join them at Hickory, and after work I drove up to the restaurant.
 Inside I found a whole bevy of wines to taste, starting with the whites, a Gavi and several Arneis wines, including a surprising one that had been oak aged.
 Of course, I thought inside my head, “I’m so sorry, you’re an oak aged white wine,” and then I took a sip.
 Again, my preconceptions almost got in the way of my ability to enjoy a wine without personal prejudice.
 I quickly re-calibrated and self-corrected.

 Tenuta Carretta’s 2010 Barolo Cannubi was well-balanced- a little smoky, some dark cherry notes.
 One thing I noticed about the wine was that it was drinking rather well for being so young.
 The wine wasn’t clumsy or overly alcoholic, even though the 14% alcohol might have steered it in that direction.
 Again, the wine was well-balanced.
 Very enjoyable.
 Around $80 US retail.